17 Simple Ways to Prevent Air Pollution in Your Home

 Consider using air filters and getting your HVAC (heating, ventilation and air conditioning systems) checked regularly.

-Also, air purifiers and aromatherapy can often make air quality worse unless they are the the right kind, Dr. Khatri says.
+Also, air purifiers and aromatherapy can often make air quality worse unless they are the right kind, Dr. Khatri says.
 They need to be HEPA (high-efficiency particulate arresting) air filters.

 Fortunately, there are ways you can minimize air pollution in your home, car or at work, Dr. Khatri says.
+Try these simple steps:

 Taking some simple precautions can help boost air quality in your home and improve your health.